mooonbit/BubbleWrap/README.md

 See below to learn about the different tools used in this package.

 ## Why use BubbleWrap instead of building with electron directly?
 Because we found a way to play the sound directly on opening the exe (without clicking the window).
 This was made possible by the index.js file, which already starts the electron browser with a flag that allows playing sounds without clicking.
-Also we edited binji's emulator script to start the music directly.
+We also edited binji's emulator script to start the music directly.

 ## You need help?
 If you need a feature or you have a bug you can contact mooonbit via instagram mooonbit.studio or write an email: (same as the instagram but add @gmail.com)